BasicWolf/archived-kaylee/doc/tutorial/index.rst

 the tutorial application.

-In case you'd like to get the whole source code of the tutorial application at once, you'd have to visit the following repository: http://github.com/BasicWolf/kaylee-tutorial-app
+In case you'd like to get the whole source code of the tutorial application at once, visit the following repository: http://github.com/BasicWolf/kaylee-tutorial-app

 .. toctree::